Anyalee610/Boom-Box/README.md

 # Esca
-Esca is the latin word for food.
-Esca is wedsite for helping people find food to can cook.
-By its name and more.
+People are always looking for new recipes and inspiration for their cooking.
+Esca in latin in a word for food.
+Esca is a website that showcases numerous recipes based on the client’es preference.